hosting first bicycle festival around Limón province

 In Paraíso de Cartago is found the Lankester Gardens, an orchid garden run by the Universidad de Costa Rica.
 There are more than 800 orchid species on display.

-is the community of Orosi and then the Parque Nacional Tapanti with
+southwest is the community of Orosi and then the Parque

 One cannot talk about Cartago and churches without mentioning the Basilica de Nuestra Señora de los Ángeles in the center of that city.
 This manifestation of the Virgin Mary is the patroness of the nation.
 She is represented by a rough rock statute that is finely dressed at the top of the main altar.
 The faithful enter the main aisle on their knees.
 Others have sent elaborate clothing and other items for the statue.
 These are displayed in an adjacent room.
 There also is a line of persons seeking to fill containers with water from the spring near which the statue was found in 1635.